gowthamrajk/SQL-Tutorials/README.md

 ## Column 🏹

 - A column is a vertical entity in a table that contains all information associated with a specific field in a table.

+## NULL value 🚫

+- A NULL value in a table is a value in a field that appears to be blank, which means a field with a NULL value is a field with no value.
+- It is very important to understand that a NULL value is different than a zero value or a field that contains spaces.
+- A field with a NULL value is the one that has been left blank during a record creation.